apnadkarni/tcl-setup/README.md

     # against which the extension is to be built.
 Required.
     tcl-tag: 'main'

+    # The tool chain to use.
+Only used on Windows.
+Must be 'vc' for Visual C++
+    # or 'msys2' for MingW64.
+Required.
+    toolchain: 'vc'

     # The target architecture.
 Only used on Windows.
 Must be 'x64'
-    # or 'x86'.
-Optional, defaults to 'x64'.
+    # or 'x86' if toolchain is 'vc' and 'mingw32' or 'mingw64' if
+    # toolchain is 'msys2'.
+Required.
     target-arch: 'x64'

-    # The tool chain to use.
-Only used on Windows.
-Must be 'vc' for Visual C++
-    # or 'mingw64' for MingW64.
-Optional, defaults to 'vc`.
-    toolchain: 'vc'
 ```

 Invoking the action will result in a Tcl installation corresponding to the